xta0/xta0.me/_posts/2023-06-28-Swift-in-depth-1.md

 ### How to enable Explicit modules

 - The complexity arises from a couple of issues, but primarily the hard part is working out which modules you need to provide for each compilation
-- There a few categories of modules we have to worry about
+- There are a few categories of modules we have to worry about
     - First party Swift modules (ie from targets containing Swift)
     - First party Clang modules (ie from modular library dependencies in fbobjc)
     - SDK Swift modules, eg from SDK frameworks or Swift overlays in `usr/lib.swift`